 The adoption of Gen-AI requires a solid IT infrastructure.
 This includes hardware and software capable of handling the computational demands of AI technologies like machine learning, deep learning, and natural language processing.
 Organizations with advanced IT infrastructure are better positioned to implement Gen-AI tools effectively.
 Proficiency in using advanced technologies, such as AI and its subsets, is crucial.
 Organizations with a workforce skilled in these areas are more likely to adopt and integrate Gen-AI tools into their operations successfully.
 This includes having employees who are knowledgeable in data science, AI programming, and developing algorithms.
 Technological readiness also implies an organization's adaptability and openness to new technologies.
 Technological resource proficiency significantly influences the adoption of Gen-AI within organizations.
-The existing literature, based on the TOE framework and empirical studies, supports the idea that an organization's ability to adopt and benefit from Gen-AI is heavily influenced by the readiness and sophistication of its IT infrastructure.
+The existing literature, based on the TOE framework and empirical studies, supports the idea that an organization of its IT infrastructure.
 Thus, we propose the following hypothesis: